How Many Calories In A Bottle Of Prosecco

 Brut means dry and unsweetened in French, so you can enjoy a nice refreshing glass knowing it won’t impact your calorie, sugar, or carb intake much.

 Prosecco Brut is low in residual sugar, meaning fewer carbs and ultimately fewer calories, with between 60 and 80 calories per glass.

-Extra dry prosecco suggests that it’s drier than brut prosecco, but it actually has a higher sugar content.
+Extra dry Prosecco suggests that it’s drier than brut Prosecco, but it actually has higher sugar content.
 If you’re watching your calorie intake, brut is a better option than anything labelled ‘extra dry’.

 Although beer and wine are both made by fermenting plants, they have a surprising difference when it comes to calorie content.